 The buildings around town are all private property, but visitors are welcome to walk around town.
-Most folks with end up at Pappy & Harriet’s for a cool drink and perhaps some chat with locals.
+Most folks who end up at Pappy & Harriet’s for a cool drink and perhaps some chat with locals.

 This desert day trip is suitable for families so if you are on a road trip to Joshua Tree National Park, Pioneers Town makes a great side trip.
 On weekends, you might catch a free western show in front of the saloon with cowboys doing some trick shooting and roping.